 THAT'S ME - Cindy Sherman

-Cindy Sherman (1954-) uses transvestism to better question gender, its social codes, its fluidity and its "performativity".
-The artist, a specialist in self-portraits, dresses up, puts on make-up and stages herself to portray archetypal characters.
-By mocking the stereotypical figures of society, from cinema to painting, through popular culture, the artist has made photography a privileged space of freedom and artistic experimentation.
-This book, published in 2019, accompanied a major retrospective exhibition at the NationalPortrait Gallery in London, the institution that holds the largest collection of portraits in the world.
-Presenting key examples of his work - from his earliest photographs to his most recent - it explores the didactic relationship between appearance and reality, and the blurring that separates them.
+Cindy Sherman (1954-) uses transvestism to question gender, its social codes, its fluidity and its "performativity".
+The artist, a specialist in self-portraits, uses disguise, make-up and staging to portray archetypal characters.
+By mocking the stereotypical figures of society, from cinema to painting to popular culture, the artist has made photography a privileged space for artistic freedom and experimentation.
+This book, published in 2019, accompanied a major retrospective exhibition at London'sNationalPortrait Gallery, the institution with the world's largest portrait collection.
+Presenting key examples of his work - from his earliest photographs to his most recent - it explores the didactic relationship between appearance and reality, and the blur that separates them.

 Published by The National Portrait Gallery